 - Headphones- You can’t listen to your kindle on a plane or train without it!
 My husband loves his noise-canceling Bose headphones.
 It’s a mean trick he plays on me when we travel together. 😉

-7. MISC Items to Pack for Europe
+7. Miscellaneous Items On Our Packing List for Europe

 Not necessary, but totally helpful –